 Baklava, according to various Turkish historians, is the predecessor of phyllo dough.
 This dessert derives from “güllü-aş” or “rose meal,” which has a distinct texture.
 Other fruits are also available in some varieties.

-Güllaç is made by dipping thin sheets of phyllo dough in sweet milk, next superimpose them in a plate once softened.
+Güllaç is made by dipping thin sheets of phyllo dough in sweet milk, then superimposing them on a plate once softened.
 You sprinkle hazelnuts, walnuts, ground almonds, pistachios, or coconut powder per every two or three sheets of phyllo dough.

 It is then coated with the milk used for dipping, vanilla extract, or fragrant rosewater.
-Everything is typically decorated with a line of candied cherry and chopped pistachios or pomegranate seeds, depending on the season.
+Depending on the season, everything is typically decorated with a line of candied cherry and chopped pistachios or pomegranate seeds.

 33. Tavuk Göğsü